-HLSC 5011G Graduate Seminar in Health Sciences is a pass/fail, required course for all MHSc students.
-Students must register in both fall/winter sections of this course in order to receive a grade
+1 HLSC 5011G Graduate Seminar in Health Sciences is a pass/fail, required course for all MHSc students and is not an elective course.
+Students must register for 4 semesters in this course (both fall and winter semesters of the 2 full-time years); in order to receive a grade.